Frequently Asked Questions (FAQ) on Chiropractic & Physiotherapy

 - Neck and shoulder stretch: Tightness in the neck and shoulders can contribute to jaw pain.
 Stretching the neck and shoulders can help alleviate tension and reduce pain.

-If exercising, massage, or any of the above-mentioned homecare activities increase symptoms, please stop them and contact our center to book a consultation with our jaw expert with in-depth experience, Dr. Yama.
+If exercising, massage, or any of the above-mentioned homecare activities increase symptoms, please stop them and contact our center to book a consultation with our jaw expert with in-depth experience, Yama Zafer, D.C.
+(Doctor of Chiropractic).

 Can chiropractic care or physical therapy help alleviate my jaw pain?